ScarletFlash/ng-builders/packages/circular-dependencies-linter/README.md

 ## Installation & Usage

-To use this builder, `angular-builders` package should be already installed.
+To use this builder, `angular-tools` package should be already installed.
 If not, follow steps, [described here](./../../README.md#installation--usage).

 Now, update your `angular.json` with the following: